 These symptoms begin 1 to 2 days after exposure to the virus and usually last for 3 to 8 days.
 In severe cases, children may become dehydrated.
 Prolonged or severe diarrhea, particularly when accompanied by

 vomiting, can lead to dehydration.

 As dehydration becomes more severe, your child will become cranky and irritable, his eyes will appear sunken, and he may have a faster heart and breathing rate.
 If dehydration continues, the kidneys will stop working and the heart will not have enough fluid to pump.
 The blood pressure will drop and your child will go into shock.

-Because these are viral illnesses, the use of antibacterials is not appropriate and may, in fact, make the diarrhea worse.
+- The use of antibacterials is not appropriate and may make the diarrhea worse.
 Older children may benefit from antidiarrheal medicines, but only under the advice of your pediatrician.